 Volcanic Origins & Urban Oasis

 Mount Tabor is part of the Boring Volcanic Field — a chain of ancient vents stretching through northwestern Oregon.
 Though its last eruption was over 300,000 years ago, its lava flows still shape the terrain beneath Portland's streets.
-In 1909, the city transformed the volcanic cone into a park complete with reservoirs, winding trails, and forested lookouts.

 Photography Tips

-• Experiment with foreground framing — branches and silhouettes add depth to skyline compositions.
+- Use foreground framing — branches and silhouettes add depth to skyline compositions.

 Getting There & Trail Highlights